How To Use And Configure WordPress Widgets – Part 4

 (Archives Widget settings)

-Archives widget displayed on sidebar section
+Archives widget on blog sidebar

 Add ‘Visibility’ Function To Widgets